-Under Belgian law, the party against whom enforcement is sought can challenge the decision granting the exequatur to the award within one month of the date of service of the order by way of third-party opposition proceedings before the same court of first instance, this time in adversarial proceedings.
+Under Belgian law, the party against whom enforcement is sought can challenge the decision granting the exequatur to the award within one month of the date of service of the order (unless the deadline expires before the expiry of the three-month deadline for initiating set-aside proceedings - see supra, § 4) by way of third-party opposition proceedings before the same court of first instance, this time in adversarial proceedings.
 The challenge does not in itself stay the enforcement of the arbitral award.